nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 ### Server side form validation example
 * In the following server code, the user name of the form is validated in the route handler to check if user name starts with an alphabet.
-* An additional "errors" object s
+* An additional "errors" object is passed into the template that contains the list of errors for each form input
+* Notice that the

 ```html
 <!-- templates/_formhelpers.html.j2 file -->